LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 ## Input data
 `MeDuSA` requires two types of input data:
 - Bulk RNA-seq data.
-- Single cell RNA-seq (scRNA-seq) data: A [Seurat](https://satijalab.org/seurat/) obejct along with the annotated cell state trajectory and cell-types.
+- Single cell RNA-seq (scRNA-seq) data: A seurat obejct along with the annotated cell state trajectory and cell-types.

 The data for runing this tutorial can be downloaded [here](https://github.com/LeonSong1995/MeDuSA) Here are the details about the input data
 ### 1. Bulk RNA-seq data
 ```r